 What Does the Poppy Flower Symbolize?

-The poppy is a common symbol that has been used to represent everything from peace to death and even simply sleep.
-When used on tombstones, poppies represent eternal sleep.
-This symbolism was referenced in The Wonderful Wizard of Oz, in which a mystical poppy field could make the characters sleep forever.
+The poppy flower is a common symbol that has been used to represent everything from peace to death and even simply sleep.
+When used on tombstones, poppies represent eternal sleep since ancient times.
+This symbolism was referenced in The Wonderful Wizard of Oz, in which a mystical poppy flower field could make the characters sleep forever.

 The California poppy is the state flower of California with the red poppy is the national flower of Albania.

 The symbolism of this meaningful flower doesn’t end there, though.
-It can also be used as a symbol of imagination, messages delivered in dreams, beauty, success, luxury, extravagance, and even peace in death.
+It can also be seen as a symbol of imagination, messages delivered in mysterious dreams, beauty, success, luxury, extravagance, and even peace in death.

 What Does a Pink Poppy Mean?

-Pink isn’t the most common poppy shade you will find, but nonetheless, it brings a ton of meaning to the table.
-This color, along with blue and pink, are connected to luxury, success, and imagination.
+Pink isn’t the most common of the poppy colors you will find, but nonetheless, it brings a ton of meaning to the table.
+This color, along with the blue poppy, is connected to luxury, success, and imagination.
+You might have a hard time finding pink poppy seeds, however.

 What Does a White Poppy Symbolize?

-White poppies usually symbolize remembrance and peaceful rest.
+The white poppy flower usually symbolize remembrance and peaceful rest.
 They are often tied to funerals and memorial ceremonies in the East.
+For this reason, you’ll often see white poppies on grave sites.

 What Does a Red Poppy Mean?

-Red poppies are usually linked to consolation, remembrance, and death.
-The red poppy is used as a way to recognize fallen soldiers – most notably those who died in World War II.
-However, in Eastern cultures, poppies usually symbolize love and success instead, a stark contrast to their solemn Western symbolism.
+The red poppy flower meanings are usually linked to consolation, remembrance, and death.
+It’s also used to symbolize love.
+Red poppy flowers are used as a way to recognize fallen soldiers – most notably those who died in the first world war and World War II.
+However, in Eastern cultures, red flowers like poppies usually symbolize romantic love and success instead, a stark contrast to the solemn Western poppy symbolism.

 What is the Cultural Significance of the Poppies?

-The poppy flower is entrenched in cultural significance.
+Poppy flowers are entrenched in cultural significance.
 The Ancient Greeks, Romans, and Egyptians connected poppies with sleep because of the sedative nature of its sap.
 In particular, the Greeks related the flower to Morpheus, the god of sleep.
+Today, opium which is extracted from poppy flower plant is used to make the drug morphine.

 Victorians attributed numerous meanings to the flower, most of which varied depending on the color.
 It was most commonly used to represent loss, extravagance, and deep sleep.
-However, Japanese and Chinese cultures view the poppy as a representation of passionate love in a couple.
+However, Japanese and Chinese cultures view poppy flowers as a representation of passionate, undying love in a couple.

 What is the Symbolism of a Poppy Tattoo?

-Poppy tattoos are often chosen in shades of bright red, but it’s also common to find designs with black and gray tones to highlight the elegance and natural beauty of this flower.
-It is often used to commemorate soldiers fallen on the battlefield, as well as to more generally symbolize life and death.
+Poppy flower tattoos are often chosen in shades of bright red, but it’s also common to find designs with black and gray tones to highlight the elegance and natural beauty of this flower.
+The poppy tattoo meaning is often used to commemorate soldiers fallen on the battlefield of Flanders fields, as well as to more generally symbolize life and death.

 When Should You Give Someone a Poppy Flower?